-I received my BA from Brown University in 1993 with a concentration in English and American literature and a minor in education.
-After graduating, I worked as a graphic designer and web developer for a quarter century for a variety of local, national, and international projects.
+I received my BA from Brown University, with a concentration in English and American literature and a minor in education.
+After graduating, I worked as a print and online graphic designer and web developer for a variety of local, national, and international projects.
 I also gained experience writing and reporting for tech websites.

-Before this, from 2011-2020, I was the lead designer and creative director at TISOAA, an agency providing marketing services to clients in the tech, health and wellness, B2B and B2C sectors nationwide.
+Previously, from 2011-2020, I was the creative director at TISOAA, an agency providing marketing, design, and development services to clients in the tech, health & wellness, B2B, and B2C sectors nationwide.
 Our clients included ZARGES Inc., SANBlaze, CAVA Robotics, ASIS, and TSS.

-Since 2006, I have offered freelance consulting services via Gillico Worldwide, which is a design and creative firm focused on WordPress site development and associated branding and marketing.
+From 2006 through 2022, I provided freelance consulting services via Gillico Worldwide, my design and creative firm focused on blogs and WordPress site development, plus associated branding and marketing.
 My clients included Wind River, Stanford University, Funny or Die, Worcester Art Museum, and Bonneau Fuels.

-Since 2016, I have served as a member of the Alameda Public Art Commission, making decisions and recommendations to City Council regarding public art programs and installations in Alameda.
-In 2019, I was elected as the Chair, and in 2020, I was appointed to a second term.
+Since being appointed in 2016, I have been serving as a member of the Alameda Public Art Commission, making decisions and recommendations to City Council regarding public art programs and installations in Alameda.
+In 2019, I was elected the Chair, and in 2020, I was appointed to a second term.
 I serve on the Community Advisory Board for Rhythmix Cultural Works, and I am a board member of the Alameda Pride Foundation.
 Previously I was a board member, Vice President, and President of the Alameda Museum.

-I live with my partner in an old house with an eclectic garden, tropical fish, and two cats.
-My interests outside of work include cooking, flea markets, gardening, biking, home improvement, and technology.have
+I live in Alameda with my partner, Benjamin, in an old house that has an eclectic garden, tropical fish, and two cats.
+My interests outside of work include cooking, flea markets, gardening, biking, home improvement, and technology.